Property Tax In Poland

 However, there are double taxation agreements between Poland and Ireland and Poland and the UK so that you won’t be taxed twice.

-Our tax advisors can provide further information on double taxation relief or help you file your landlord tax return in both jurisdictions.
+Our property tax advisors can provide further information on double taxation relief or help you file your landlord tax return in both jurisdictions.

 FAQs